twmb/franz-go/plugin/kotel/README.md

 kotel provides tracing capabilities for Kafka using OpenTelemetry specifications.
 It allows for the creation of three different span
-operations: "send", "receive", and "process".
+operations: "publish", "receive", and "process".
 Additionally, it also provides a set of attributes to use with these spans.

 ### How it works

-The kotel tracer module uses hooks to automatically create and close "send" and "receive" spans as a `kgo.Record` flows through the application.
+The kotel tracer module uses hooks to automatically create and close "publish" and "receive" spans as a `kgo.Record` flows through the application.
 However, for the "process" span, it uses a convenience method that must be manually invoked and closed in the consumer code to capture processing.